A-Z of Car Stuff

 Established in 1979 by Rick Stevens – these ’50s styled cars were initially marketed by Stortcourt Wells Ltd. Stevens’ initial aim in creating the ’50s styled sports car was to simply to utilise mechanical components from a then low value S-Type Jaguar in a retro-styled light weight body/chassis unit.

 Final styling of the car was not based upon one specific model but was certainly influenced by the Frazer Nash TT Replica, HWM Jaguar and the Healey Silverstone and I think the end result is rather handsome.

-I saw the cars pictured below at Brighton Speed Trials in the 1980s.
+My first close-up introduction to Kougars was at Brighton Speed Trials in the 1980s.
 I was really struck by their simple but elegant lines and I really liked how they brought new life to what might otherwise have been perfectly serviceable but zero-value scrap-yard-destined Jaguar running gear.

 Thankfully Kougar Cars Ltd is still in operation under the ownership of Simon Dunsford who’s background was in the restoration of racing Jaguars.
 So the good news is that you can still buy these great looking body/chassis units known now as the Kougar Sports or the more fully enclosed body styled Monza from Kougar Cars to build up your own car using jag engine, transmission and suspension.
 I’m sorely tempted!

 Lenham is an interesting company.
 Founded in 1962 by John Booty and David Miall-Smith (joined by Peter Rix in 1968) – it specialised in producing fibreglass panels and alternative streamlined and lightweight bodywork for the likes of Austin Healey and MG.